 Then, we still need a way to link the fingerprint feed, and the lock feed.
 We want the lock feed to take the '1' value when the fingerprint feed goes to 1, and vice-versa.

-For that, we'll use a very powerful feature of Adafruit IO: triggers.
-Triggers are basically conditions that you can set on your feeds, for example to link two feeds.
+For that, we'll use a very powerful feature of Adafruit IO: actions.
+Actions are basically conditions that you can set on your feeds, for example to link two feeds.

-We'll define a new reactivr trigger from the Triggers section of Adafruit IO, linking our fingerprint & lock feeds:
+We'll define a new reactive action from the Actions section of Adafruit IO, linking our fingerprint & lock feeds:

-Here is how it should look like with both triggers in the Adafruit IO dashboard:
+Here is how it should look like with both actions in the Adafruit IO dashboard:

 Once that's done, you can actually test the project!
 Make sure that both parts of the project are working correctly.
 Then, put the finger that you enrolled before on the fingerprint sensor.